PabMartinez/Api-docs/docs/source/api/v1/booking/index.rst

 =======================   ==========   ===============================================

-Pallet Shipping
+Pallet Booking
 ----------------

 Request for Pallet shipment, it receives the data of the shipment and returns the shipmentCode, bookingCode and trackingCode.

 **Example request**:

-.. http:post:: /v1/shipping/pallets
+.. http:post:: /v1/Booking/pallets

 .. tabs::